Kenneth-Ngcobo/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Inventory Management System
 ---

+In 2020 I developed a project to track stock.....